 Martin Brick (PhD Marquette, 2009) Tenure track position at Ohio Dominican College in Columbus, OH.

-Marcia Eppich-Harris (PhD Marquette, 2006) has accepted a tenure-track position at Marian University in Indianapolis, IN.
+Marcia Eppich-Harris (PhD Marquette, 2006) Tenure track position at Marian University in Indianapolis, IN.

 Received Doctorate Degrees: